 You can read about the step-by-step process of how to do this in “How to Change Your HVAC Filter.”
 The greatest benefit of routinely changing your air filter is a financial one.
 The air filter collects dirt and other debris that flows into the HVAC unit.
 As the debris collects in the air filter, the airflow decreases, requiring the HVAC unit to work harder and use more energy to blow air to cool or heat your home.
 A clean air filter ensures maximum airflow—and efficiency of your HVAC unit.

-Get a Regular HVAC Check-Up by a Professional
+Get an HVAC measureQuick Check-up by a Professional

 Because the HVAC unit consumes more energy than any other appliance in your home, ensuring that it’s working efficiently and effectively is a crucial step to keeping down your energy costs.
 The best way to make sure your HVAC unit is in tip-top shape is to have a professional inspect it every one to two years, depending on the model.
 A professional will check for blockages, inspect electrical components, check for leaks, and test the system.
 This inspection is the best way to keep your HVAC unit running well and efficiently—and help keep your energy costs down.